ishika-28/vityarthi-csa-project/README.md

 ## Diabetes Prediction Using Machine Learning
 ## Overview of the project
-This project will pridict diabetes risk for users by analysing features with the basic machine learning model.
-It helps the users to understand their risk factors and encourage early actions based on real data.
+This project will detect diabetes risk for the users by understanding features with the basic machine learning model.
+It helps the users to understand their risk and encourage early actions based on the data.
 ## Features
-1. Collects user inputs such as: age, weight, blood pressure, glucose and family history.
+1. It Collects user inputs such as: age, weight, blood pressure, glucose and family history.
-2. Trains and test models on example data.
+2. It trains and test the models on example data.
-3. It predicts whether a user is at risk for diabetes.
+3. It predicts that the user is at risk for diabetes or not.
-4. Shows model accuracy and prediction results.
+4. Shows the model accuracy and prediction results.
 ## Technologies/Tools used
  Python3
  pandas